France pushes $15 billion credit line plan for Iran, if U.S. allows it

 A senior Iranian official familiar with the negotiations said: “France has offered the credit line of $15 billion but we are still discussing it.
 It should be guaranteed that we will have access to this amount freely and also Iran should be able to sell its oil and have access to its (own) money.”

+“The Iranians have a real desire for $15 billion, but the ball is in their court.
+When (Iranian President Hassan) Rouhani says I’ll never meet President Trump, the only consequence of that is that Iran won’t get $15 billion,” said a French diplomatic source, adding that further violations of the accord by Iran would be the “wrong signal” to send.

-French Finance Minister Bruno Le Maire will be in Washington on Tuesday in part to discuss the credit mechanism.
-One diplomat said that might be when the United States gives its response to French proposals.
+French Finance Minister Bruno Le Maire is in Washington on Tuesday to discuss the credit mechanism and see what the United States may accept.

-Iranian President Hassan Rouhani said on Tuesday the Islamic Republic would never hold bilateral talks with the United States - the two have had no diplomatic relations for four decades - but said that if all U.S. sanctions imposed on Iran were lifted, Washington could join multilateral talks between Tehran and the other parties to the 2015 pact.
+Rouhani said Iran would never hold bilateral talks with the United States but said that if all U.S. curbs imposed on Iran were lifted, Washington could join multilateral talks between Tehran and the other parties to the 2015 pact.

 The Trump administration says the nuclear deal is deficient as many of its terms expire after a decade and it does not cover non-nuclear issues such as Iran’s ballistic missile program and its support of proxy forces around the Middle East.